Skip to main content

 Cognition and Decision Making.
 Recent research efforts have examined pilot decision making in complex dynamic systems, including the impacts of stress and uncertainty, such as when conflicting information is encountered on the flight deck.

 Human Performance and Individual Difference.
-Recent research has examined the impact of various individual difference factors such as personality type, motivation, cognition ability, and resilience to stress on human performance and learning.
+Recent research has examined the impact of various individual difference factors such as personality type, motivation, cognitive ability, and resilience to stress on human performance and learning.